 - Press and hold CST/COAST.
-Release the control when the desired speed is reached or - Press and release CST/COAST.
+Release the control when the desired speed is reached or - Press and release CST/COAST to operate the Tap-Down function.
 Each press will decrease the set speed by 1.6 km/h (1 mph) or - Depress the brake pedal.
 When the desired vehicle speed is reached, press SET/SET ACC/SET ACCEL.